 I have been teaching and working with English Language Learners in San Francisco Unified School District since 1999.
 My passion, as a teacher, is to pass on my love of reading onto my students.
 To help them discover that one special book that will begin their life long journey with books.

 During my spare time, I enjoy a good mystery, discovering the newest children’s books, and spending time with friends and family.
 Food is another love.
 I love a great cheeseburger, bowl of ramen, slice of prime rib...

-If you should have any questions or comments, please feel free drop by the library on Thursdays or leave me a note in my mailbox.
 I look forward to working with all of you and your children throughout the year.

 While I am new to the CIS community, I have lived in the San Francisco Bay Area and worked as an educator in both public and independent schools for over twenty years ago.
 I was born and raised in Texas.
 My parents immigrated from Taiwan and arrived in Texas during the late 1960’s.
 Growing up during a time before people knew the benefits of learning a second language on brain development, my parents were advised by my teachers to speak to me in English only even though they spoke Mandarin to one another at home.
 As a result, I understand Mandarin better than I can speak it and being at CIS is helping me learn Cantonese.